 Insurance-Related Activities.
 Operating earnings (loss) was unchanged as a result of offsetting insurance-related activities between our Run-off and Annuities segments.
 The favorable results in our Run-off segment were driven mostly by the charges recognized in the prior period, net of additional charges in the current period, due to the ULSG Model Change and related loss recognition, as well as favorable impacts in the current period from the annual actuarial assumption review.
-The unfavorable results in our Annuities segment were primarily from the annual actuarial assumption review, insurance-related activities increased operating earnings (loss) by \$48 million.
+The unfavorable results in our Annuities segment were primarily from the annual actuarial assumption review.
+Excluding the impact of the annual actuarial assumption review, insurance-related activities increased operating earnings (loss) by \$48 million.